Yasir1986/user-data-app/README.md

-Follow the steps to run this CURD App
+Follow the steps to run this user-data-app

 git clone https://github.com/Yasir1986/user-data-app